01dog/foxbot/README.md

 ## important
 * add support for cooldowns on commands
 * proper logging
-* let owner change the current admin ID's?
+* let owner change the current admin IDs?
+* replace commands usint @ mentions with userIDs

 ## reddit
 * clean it up a bit